FallerS/FallerS.github.io/_posts/2021-01-14-first_post.md

 The file includes several datasets one after the next in the samle sheet based on weighting schemes.
 We will be working with the value-weighted dataset which begins with row 12 for the indusries and ends based in the last update somewhere in 202011 or row 1145+. simply copy this dataset, first row being the industries, in a separate csv-file with the name ind30_m_valueweight_rets.csv.

-Load and adjust the data to make it more convinient to work with and take a look at the data. the file path may need to be adjusted depending where the .csv fiel is stored For now we will also only take the data up until 2018.
+Load and adjust the data to make it more convinient to work with and take a look at the data. the file path may need to be adjusted depending where the .csv file is stored For now we will also only take the data up until 2018.

 ```python